MarioGuCBMR/MR_Physical_Activity_BMI/README.md

 # Mendelian randomization suggests a bidirectional, causal relationship between physical inactivity and obesity
-This is a repository of the Mendelian Randomization analysis ran for the publication "Mendelian randomization suggests a bidirectional, causal relationship between physical inactivity and obesity".
+This is a repository of the Mendelian Randomization analysis ran for the publication: Carrasquilla, G. D., García-Ureña, M., Fall, T., Sørensen, T. I. A., & Kilpeläinen, T.O.
+(2022).
+Mendelian randomization suggests a bidirectional, causal relationship between physical inactivity and adiposity. eLife, 11, e70386.

 The repository consists of two sections: